1. Introduction to Techno-Orientalism

 Historic roots of othering of East Asians:

-Western fascination (or xenophobia) with Eastern culture, in particular Japan has existed for ages and is not a recent phenomenon; although the inclination has now shifted towards China as evident from latest Hollywood trends and works of fiction.
+Western fascination (or xenophobia) with Eastern culture, in particular Japan has existed for ages and is not a recent phenomenon.
+The earlier form the Techno-Orientalism in speculative genre is understood to be a response of American anxieties about Japan’s growing influence on a global economy and technology boom after World War II, and now with rising China the focus has progressively shifted as evident from the latest Hollywood trends and works of fiction.

 So when we investigate the roots of this peculiar interest or fear, most analysts point to the times of US Civil war.
 Right after slavery was abolished, a door to cheap Asian labor opened up.
 Large number of Chinese immigrated to the United States.
 The white counterpart felt threatened by this and ‘othering’ of the Chinese became norm to such an extent that in 1882, Congress passed the Chinese Exclusion Act, which not only suspended their immigration but unleashed shocking events of hate, violence and economic isolation.